OpensourceICTSolutions/zabbix-widget-problems-pages/README.md

 ## Installation

-1. Copy the `problems-pages` directory into your Zabbix modules/widgets location.
+1. Copy the `problems-pages` directory into your Zabbix modules location.
 2. Make sure the final folder name remains `problems-pages`.
 3. Ensure the web server user can read the files.
 4. Open Zabbix.